 Curly Seckler & Charlie Monroe circa 1946

-Bluegrass legend Curly Seckler began his career in music in 1935, performing with his brothers in a band called the Yodeling Rangers, in Salisbury, NC.
-In1939 he hit the big time, when Charlie Monroe recruited him to sing harmony in his new group, the Kentucky Partners, after the breakup of the Monroe Brothers.
+Bluegrass legend Curly Seckler began his career in music in 1935, performing with his brothers in a band called the Yodeling Rangers.
+They soon landed a program on WSTP radio in Salisbury, North Carolina.
+In1939 Curly hit the big time, when Charlie Monroe recruited him to sing harmony in his new group, the Kentucky Partners, after the breakup of the Monroe Brothers.
 Curly worked several stints with Charlie Monroe early in his career.
 He also teamed with various other bluegrass pioneers, including Jim and Jesse McReynolds, Mac Wiseman, The Sauceman Brothers, and The Stanley Brothers.

-In 1949 Curly joined Lester Flatt and Earl Scruggs’ Foggy Mountain Boys, as tenor singer and mandolin player.
+In 1949 Curly joined Lester Flatt and Earl Scruggs’s Foggy Mountain Boys, as tenor singer and mandolin player.
 Except for a couple of brief absences, he remained with Flatt & Scruggs until 1962.
-During that time he recorded well over 100 songs with them, including many of their best known and most popular hits (“Roll in My Sweet Baby’s Arms,” “Salty Dog Blues,” “I’ll Go Stepping Too,” “Dim Lights, Thick Smoke,” etc.).
-Several of Curly’s original songs were recorded by Flatt & Scruggs, including “No Mother Or Dad” and “That Old Book of Mine.”
+During that time he recorded over 130 songs with them, including many of their best known and most popular hits (“Roll in My Sweet Baby’s Arms,” “Salty Dog Blues,” “I’ll Go Stepping Too,” “Dim Lights, Thick Smoke,” "Some Old Day," etc.).
+Flatt & Scruggs recorded several of Seckler's original songs, including “No Mother Or Dad” and “That Old Book of Mine.”

 The Lester Flatt/Curly Seckler duets from the 1950s are still considered to be among the best bluegrass performances ever.
 In addition, Curly’s rock-solid “chop” rhythm on mandolin was the foundation of the Foggy Mountain Boys’ instrumental sound during his tenure.
-Millions of fans are now able to experience the magic of this great band through the DVDs of classic Flatt & Scruggs TV shows which have been released by Shanachie Records in conjunction with the Country Music Hall of Fame.
+Millions of fans are now able to experience the magic of this great band through the DVDs of classic Flatt & Scruggs TV shows which have been released by Shanachie Entertainment in conjunction with the Country Music Foundation.